 Get access to all the tools and information necessary for the customer's life cycle at Odigo by heading to our client portal

-Artificial intelligence (AI) is a key component of the digital transformation of customer experience that is occurring across all sectors.
-Though the evolutive nature of AI development means that its capabilities are continuously improving, the verdict on the most talked-about development is in: AI is a tool that all forward-thinking organizations should implement.
+Artificial intelligence (AI) is a key component of the digital transformation of customer experience (CX) that is occurring across all sectors.
+Though the ever-changing nature of AI development means that its capabilities are continuously improving, the verdict on the most talked-about development is in: AI is a tool that all forward-thinking organizations should implement.

 Here are the top strategies for enhancing CX through AI:

-Contact center directors understand that enhancing modern customer experience means tailoring strategies to individual customers’ needs, which is why personalization is the most essential component of any customer journey.
+Contact center directors understand that enhancing modern CX means tailoring strategies to individual customers’ needs, which is why personalization is the most essential component of any customer journey.
 Microsoft explains that 72% of consumers expect customer service agents to know who they are, what they have purchased and have insights from previous interactions.

 If personalization is the way to enhance customer experiences, this can only be achieved through leveraging data to maximize insights and present a complete view of a customer.
 Phone conversations, emails, social messaging and customer history must be factored into any engagement.

 Modern customers are savvy enough to recognize the brands that make an effort and those that fall short.
-Tellingly, customers are willing to pay more for better service and enhanced customer experience, which is confirmed by a Walker study which shows that CX will overtake price and product as the key brand differentiator.
+Tellingly, customers are willing to pay more for better service and enhanced CX, which is confirmed by a Walker study which shows that CX will overtake price and product as the key brand differentiator.
 To meet these expectations, a digital transformation of CX should be every contact center manager’s goal.

 Research indicates that 70% of organizations have a digital transformation strategy or are working on one.
 Contact center managers know that this is the best way to achieve increased operational efficiency, introduce new revenue streams and meet changing customer expectations.
-AI’s role in this digital transformation of customer experience is significant.
+AI’s role in this digital transformation of CX is significant.